daniel-centore/uppy-next-s3-multipart/README.md

 Normally Uppy wants you to include their [Companion](https://uppy.io/docs/companion/) server for doing this, but it's a little bit overkill for this simple use case, and it means you'd have to switch to using [Express](https://expressjs.com/), which causes you to lose many of the benefits of the NextJS server.

 ## Setup
+First install this library with `yarn add uppy-next-s3-multipart` or `npm install uppy-next-s3-multipart`

-First, create a new API endpoint at the location of your choosing.
+Then, create a new API endpoint at the location of your choosing.
 In this example, I'm creating it at `pages/api/uppy-aws/[endpoint].ts`.
 Create a new `UppyNextS3MultipartEndpoint` with the appropriate parameters set, and then redirect all the API calls to `endpointHandler.handle(req, res)`.

 ```
 import { UppyFile } from '@uppy/core';
 import { S3 } from 'aws-sdk';
 import type { NextApiRequest, NextApiResponse } from 'next'
 import { v4 as uuid } from 'uuid';
-import { UppyNextS3MultipartEndpoint } from '../../../libs/UppyNextS3Multipart/UppyNextS3MultipartEndpoint';
+import { UppyNextS3MultipartEndpoint } from uppy-next-s3-multipart';

 const S3_ACCESS_KEY_ID = process.env.S3_ACCESS_KEY_ID;
 const S3_SECRET_ACCESS_KEY = process.env.S3_SECRET_ACCESS_KEY;